crow-translate/crow-translate/README.md

 To install a stable version, go to the [releases](https://github.com/Shatur95/CrowTranslate/releases) page.
 The instructions below will help you install Crow Translate with the latest commits.

+### Pacman-based (Arch Linux, Manjaro, Chakra etc.)

+You can install [crow-translate-git](https://aur.archlinux.org/packages/crow-translate-git "A simple and lightweight translator that allows to translate and speak text using the Google, Yandex and Bing translate API") from AUR.

+### RPM-based (Fedora, RHEL, CentOS etc.)

+You can install it from the [Fedora Copr](https://copr.fedorainfracloud.org/coprs/faezebax/crow-translate).

 ### Automatic script

 You can use the automatic script that builds **Crow Translate** and creates a package for your distribution: